jcdino/Paralleling-Model-Performance-Workloadbalance/README.md

 - Object C++ runtime library
 - Contains data structures and algorithms used in parallel programs
 - Abstracts the low-level thread interface

+## Problem Description
+### BFS (Breadth First Search)
+Problem Size Setup : increased number of vertices and set the number of edges as a factor of 12 of the number of vertices.</br>
+(reference : Hong, Sungpack & Kim, Sang Kyun & Oguntebi, Tayo & Olukotun, Kunle.
+(2011).
+Accelerating CUDA graph algorithms at maximum warp)

 ## Results
 ### Comparing the performance with the increase of number of threads (1 to 8) with OpenMP